lindenb/jvarkit/docs/VCFSVAnnotator.md

       What kind of help.
 One of [usage,markdown,xml].
     -o, --out
       Output file.
 Optional .
 Default: stdout
+    --regulomedb
+      RegulomeDB bed sorted, bgzipped and indexed with tabix.
     --version
       print version and exit